MellowMancer/mellow-merch/README.md

 # Run both watchers together
 npm run dev:all
 ```
+`Note: Tailwind CSS has trouble loading when serving the client to the server`

 Backend APIs are available under `/api`, while the SPA is served from `/` during development and production (after building the client).

+You must provide a `MONGODB_URI` inside `.env` (see `env.example`).
+If the database is empty, the server seeds an initial catalog automatically on startup.

 ### Build and lint